HomeDirectoriesBoston Law Firms Winning the Directory Game

 Ranking movement and intake lift post-implementation

-By day 90, the results were measurable — though not miraculous, which is worth stating honestly.
-Miraculous results in directory optimisation usually indicate either a very weak starting position or someone massaging the data.
+By day 90, the results were measurable, though not miraculous, which is worth saying honestly.
+Miraculous results in directory optimisation usually mean either a very weak starting position or someone massaging the data.

-Beacon Litigation’s Google local pack position for “commercial litigation attorney Boston” moved from position 12 (invisible — the local pack shows three results) to position 5 (still not in the pack, but within striking distance).
+Beacon Litigation’s Google local pack position for “commercial litigation attorney Boston” moved from position 12 (invisible, since the local pack shows three results) to position 5 (still not in the pack, but within striking distance).
 For “employment lawyer Boston,” they moved from position 18 to position 8.
-Their Google Business Profile views increased from approximately 120 per month to 340 per month.
-Avvo profile views across all seven attorneys increased from a combined 45 per month to 210 per month.
+Their Google Business Profile views rose from about 120 a month to 340 a month.
+Avvo profile views across all seven attorneys rose from a combined 45 a month to 210 a month.

-Most importantly, CallRail data showed 14 intake calls attributable to directory listings in the third month — up from a baseline of effectively zero trackable calls.
+Most important, CallRail data showed 14 intake calls tied to directory listings in the third month, up from a baseline of effectively zero trackable calls.
 Of those 14 calls, 3 converted to signed engagements.
-At the firm’s average engagement value for commercial litigation matters, those three clients represented roughly $85,000 in projected revenue against a total DVF implementation cost (my fees plus CallRail subscription plus one paralegal’s time) of approximately $12,000.
+At the firm’s average engagement value for commercial litigation matters, those three clients represented roughly $85,000 in projected revenue against a total DVF implementation cost (my fees plus CallRail subscription plus one paralegal’s time) of about $12,000.

 That’s a compelling return.
-But I want to be clear: this was a firm starting from a severely degraded baseline.
+But I want to be clear: this firm started from a severely degraded baseline.
 Firms with reasonably well-maintained directory profiles will see smaller gains.
-The DVF’s value proposition is strongest for firms that have neglected their directory presence — which, in my experience, describes the majority of Boston firms outside the AmLaw 200.
+The DVF pays off most for firms that have neglected their directory presence, which, in my experience, describes the majority of Boston firms outside the AmLaw 200.

 Solo practitioners versus multi-partner dynamics